AlinaYakubova/ml-flight-felay-prediction/README.md

 - Decision Tree
 - Random Forest
 - LightGBM
-- Feature-engineered LightGBM
+- Feature-engineered LightGBM with hyperparameter tuning

-The best overall performance was achieved by the feature-engineered LightGBM model, which provided the strongest balance between precision and recall.
+The best overall performance was achieved by the feature-engineered LightGBM model with hyperparameter tuning, which provided the strongest balance between precision and recall.

 ## Repository Structure